University of FloridaSolutions for Your Life

-Keith R. Schneider, Renée Goodrich-Schneider, Michael A. Hubbard, and Dirk Sampath2
+Keith R. Schneider, Renée Goodrich-Schneider, Michael A. Hubbard, and Susanna Richardson

-This is one in a series of facts sheets discussing common foodborne pathogens of interest to food handlers, processors, and retailers.
+This is one in a series of fact sheets discussing common foodborne pathogens of interest to food handlers, processors, and retailers.

 What causes a Listeria-associated foodborne illness?

 Listeria monocytogenes is the bacterium that causes the foodborne disease listeriosis.
 Listeriosis is classified as a foodborne infection and is one of several foodborne diseases that are often reported in the scientific and popular press.
-Listeriosis expresses itself in the affected person by means of septicemia, meningitis (or meningoencephalitis) and/or encephalitis.
-Pregnant women exposed to L. monocytogenes in their second or third trimesters, and who have intrauterine or cervical infections, may spontaneously abort the fetus or produce a stillbirth.
-Influenza-type symptoms, which may include continuous fever, usually will precede the aforementioned disorders.
-In the U.S., listeriosis affects about 2,500 persons every year, with about 500 of those cases resulting in death.
+Listeriosis expresses itself in the affected person by means of septicemia, meningitis (or meningoencephalitis), and/or encephalitis (Murray et al. 2007).
+Pregnant women who have intrauterine or cervical infections caused by L. monocytogenes in their second or third trimesters may spontaneously abort the fetus or produce a stillbirth (Murray et al. 2007).
+Influenza-type symptoms, which may include continuous fever, usually precede the aforementioned disorders.
+In the United States, listeriosis affects about 1,600 people every year, with about 270 of those cases resulting in death (Scallan et al. 2011).

 What type of bacterium is Listeria?

-Listeria monocytogenes is a small, Gram-positive non spore-forming, rod-shaped bacterium that uses flagella for movement.
-Listeria monocytogenes can grow in a variety of growth conditions such as temperatures ranging from 37°F to 104°F and a pH range from 5.6 to 9.8.
-The fact that this organism can grow at refrigeration temperatures and withstand slightly acidic conditions (commonly found in some cheeses) makes its control difficult.
-Some research suggests large doses of Listeria can survive heat treatments of 170°F. Despite the small number of cases reported each year, Listeria remains a major health concern in food and it is gaining more public recognition as a safety problem in foods because of its high mortality rate.
+L. monocytogenes is a small, Gram-positive, non-spore-forming, rod-shaped bacterium that uses flagella for movement (Murray et al. 2007).
+L. monocytogenes can grow in a variety of growth conditions: temperatures ranging from 37°F to 104°F and a pH range from 4.4 to 9.6 (Milillo et al. 2012).
+The ability of this organism to grow at refrigeration temperatures and withstand slightly acidic conditions (commonly found in some cheeses) makes controlling it difficult.
+Some research suggests large doses of Listeria can survive heat treatments of 160°F (Mazzotta and Gombas 2001).
+Despite the small number of cases reported each year, Listeria remains a major health concern in food and is gaining more public recognition because of its high mortality rate.

-Some studies have shown that L. monocytogenes can be in the intestines of 1–10% of humans.
-L. monocytogenes has been found in 37 species of domestic and feral mammals, at least 17 species of birds, and in some species of fish and shellfish.
-L. monocytogenes is quite hardy and has been known to survive long periods in food-processing environments, especially around moist, bacteria-friendly areas such as drains and air conditioning vents that develop condensate.
+Some studies have shown that L. monocytogenes can be in the intestines of 1%–10% of humans (Farber and Peterkin 1991; Ramaswamy et al. 2007).
+L. monocytogenes has also been found in many species of birds, domestic and feral mammals, and in some species of fish and shellfish (Farber and Peterkin 1991).
+L. monocytogenes is quite hardy and can survive long periods in food processing environments, especially around moist areas such as drains and air conditioning vents that develop condensate (Blackman and Frank 1996).
 Although it does not form spores, it is somewhat resistant to the deleterious effects of freezing, drying, and heat.

 How is the Listeria bacterium spread?

-Listeria is found widely in nature in such places as water, soil, infected animals, human and animal feces, raw and treated sewage, leafy vegetables, effluent from poultry and meat processing facilities, decaying corn and soybeans, improperly fermented silage, and normal and mastitic milk prior to pasteurization.
-It is mainly transmitted to humans by food.
-Other, but rare, means of transmission are plant-to-human, animal-to-human, air-to-human, and human-to-human.
+Listeria is widely found in nature in places such as water, soil, contaminated animals, human and animal feces, raw and treated sewage, effluent from poultry and meat processing facilities, decaying corn and soybeans, improperly fermented silage, and normal and mastitic milk prior to pasteurization (Farber and Peterkin 1991; Ramaswamy et al. 2007).
+It is mainly transmitted to humans through food.
+Other, though rare, means of transmission are plant to human (not from ingestion), animal to human, air to human, and human to human (Ramaswamy et al. 2007).

-Newborn babies can acquire L. monocytogenes by transmission from mother to fetus when the fetus is still in the womb or directly at the time of birth.
-Direct contact with L. monocytogenes can cause lesions on the hands or arms, and has, in rare cases, been transmitted during sexual contact.
-Inhalation of L. monocytogenes has also been implicated as another route of infection, although this is atypical.
+Infants can acquire L. monocytogenes by mother-to-fetus transmission when the fetus is still in the womb or directly from their mothers at the time of birth (Ramaswamy et al. 2007).
+Direct contact with L. monocytogenes can cause lesions on the hands or arms and has, in rare cases, been transmitted during sexual contact (Ramaswamy et al. 2007).
+Inhalation of L. monocytogenes is another route of infection, although this is atypical.

-Listeria monocytogenes has been known to inhabit animal intestines without causing sickness.
-Since the animal would show no signs of any illness, it could spread to meat and dairy products without the knowledge of the producer.
-The organism is killed by cooking or other heating methods such as pasteurization, processes commonly used to produce ready-to-eat (RTE) foods.
-RTE foods may become contaminated after the final heat treatment.
+L. monocytogenes can inhabit animal intestines without causing sickness (Ramaswamy et al. 2007).
+Since the animal would show no signs of any illness, L. monocytogenes could spread to meat and dairy products without the producer's knowledge.
+The organism is killed by cooking or other heating methods such as pasteurization, processes commonly used to produce RTE foods; however, it should be noted that RTE foods may become contaminated after the final heat treatment (Ramaswamy et al. 2007).

-Listeriosis is identified in hospital tests when L. monocytogenes is detected in blood, cerebrospinal fluid, the placenta or fetus, and other such normally sterile areas in the body.
+Listeriosis is identified when L. monocytogenes is detected in blood, cerebrospinal fluid, the placenta or fetus, and other such normally sterile areas in the body (Ramaswamy et al. 2007).

-In mild cases of listeriosis, such as occurs in otherwise healthy people, gastrointestinal symptoms may be the only symptoms that occur.
+In mild cases of listeriosis that typically occur in otherwise healthy people, gastrointestinal symptoms may be the only symptoms (Ramaswamy et al. 2007).
 The time from the initial symptoms to manifestation of serious illness is not known, but it is probably a few days to three weeks.
 Listeriosis in the affected person commonly produces fever, muscle aches, and flu-like symptoms.
-Headache, stiff neck, confusion, loss of balance, or convulsions may result if the bacteria invade the nervous system.
+Headache, stiff neck, confusion, loss of balance, or convulsions may result if the bacteria invade the nervous system (CDC 2012).

 • Pregnant women